mnovovil/CountryClassificationOfCovidTweetsNLP/README.md

-# covid19tweets_mini_project_novo_durkin
+# COVID-19 Tweets Country of Origen Classification - NLP
 This dataset consists of Covid-19 related tweets posted  by users coming  from six  English-speaking  countries:  Australia,  Canada,  Ireland,  New  Zealand,  the  United  Kingdom, and the United States.
+The goal is to create an NLP model to classify them by country and allocate topics with Latent Dirichlet Allocation techniques.

 Part I: Descriptive Analysis